rtre84/webdev-exer/README.md

 and then visiting `http://localhost:8000` in your browser.

 This tool is built to be used by internal testers at Quixey who work on projects set up by search engineers here.
 It shows a list of all the current projects, and has a little UI for adding new projects to the list.
 Each project has an ID, a name, a type (there are only a few different project types), and an activity date.
 (Realistically, it might load this information from a database, but for the purposes of this exercise the 'database' is just an array in `projects.js`.)

+*** Note: The new code has been added to project.js to make it cleaner as opposed to writing the code in index.html ***

 Your task
 ---------